zimo1412/capstone-fed-learn/README.md

 Next, let's try some different FL algorithms on a more heterogeneous split:

-FedProx adds a regularizer to the loss used in CovidLearner (fedproxloss_mu)`:
+FedProx adds a regularizer to the loss used in COVIDLearner (fedproxloss_mu)`:
 ```
 ./set_alpha.sh covid_fedprox 0.1
 nvflare simulator job_configs/covid_fedprox --workspace ${RESULT_ROOT}/fedprox_alpha0.1 --threads 8 --n_clients 8